nearform/commentami/docs/example-notifications.md

 # Real time notifications and deep linking

-In our system a notification object has the following interface:
+In our system a notification object has the following model:

 ```
 {